mndillon/toki-pona-nanpa-linja-n/README.md

 ### Any number of blocks
-Used for any number of blocks, these separators have no specific values:
+Used for any number of blocks, these separators have no specific values.

+Does not add more context, makes no assumption that the string of digits represents a numeric value:

 ```
-pasa  = more than one part of number to follow
+pasa  = more than one part of digit sequence to follow
-pasan = last part of number follows
+pasan = last part of digit sequence follows
 ```